 Most Expensive: Switzerland

 The cost of living in Switzerland is quite expensive, so it makes sense groceries would be as well.
-A one-bedroom apartment in the country costs the equivalent of about $2,150 on average.
-Swiss cities Zurich, Bern and Geneva were all ranked among the world’s 10 most expensive places.
-On the flip side, the average wage is comparably high, coming in at about the equivalent of $7,000 per month.
+A one-bedroom apartment in the country costs the equivalent of about $1,844 on average.
+Swiss cities Zurich and Geneva were all ranked among the world’s 10 most expensive places.
+On the flip side, the average wage is comparably high, coming in at about the equivalent of $5,858 per month.

-You’ll find groceries just a hair less expensive in Iceland than in Switzerland.
-Iceland is the ninth-most expensive country in the world to live in.
+You’ll find groceries less expensive in Iceland than in Switzerland.
+Iceland is the third-most expensive country in the world to live in.
 Regulations on farming contribute to the high cost of living, and specifically high grocery prices.
 All farm equipment is imported, as are many foods, which will both be reflected in food purchase costs.

-The overall average cost for groceries among all countries was $28.25.
-The individual country that was closest to that was Greece.
-A loaf of white bread is only $0.86 in Athens, but cheese will cost between $4 and $8.
+A loaf of bread is only $1.18 on average, but cheese will cost upwards of $5.
 Compared to Switzerland, it’s much cheaper to live in Greece.
-A one-bedroom apartment in the center of Athens will cost you about $515 per month on average.
+A one-bedroom apartment in the center of Athens will cost you about $375 per month on average.

 Basket of essentials cost: $12.93

-Paraguay was one of the few entries on this list where most of the essential items on NetCredit’s grocery list cost under a dollar.
-A loaf of white bread is $0.52, while a pound of white rice is only $0.32 in Ciudad de Este.
-In Asunción, the largest city in Paraguay, a one-bedroom apartment in the city is $303, while a three-bedroom apartment in the city is $581.
-The average monthly salary in Asunción is $340.86; so, although $13.35 is cheap in comparison to the United States, it’s still a huge chunk of a Paraguay worker’s monthly check.
+A loaf of bread is only $0.41 in Paraguay.
+In Asunción, the largest city in Paraguay, a one-bedroom apartment in the city starts at $256, while a three-bedroom apartment in the city starts at $657.
+The average monthly salary in Asunción is $360; so, although $11.34 is cheap in comparison to the United States, it’s still a chunk of a Paraguay worker’s monthly check.

 More From GOBankingRates